We have reached the final part of our 4-part series looking at the most common counselling myths.

 The Spark is busting the myths and misconceptions that can end up stopping people from considering counselling as a way to overcome the challenges and difficulties of life.
 By highlighting the truth about counselling we hope to offer a clearer picture of the ways counselling can help navigate the challenges of life.

-Counselling myths no. 9: A counsellor will judge me or look down on me
+Myth 9: A counsellor will judge me or look down on me

 There are many different types of counselling.
 There are also different types of counsellor, with unique approaches to therapy.
 But one thing unites them all: the desire to help others.